Rugved2204/pytorch_projects/README.md

-This repositroy contains some projects made using pytorch
+This repository contains projects made using pytorch